Skip to main content

 Meet The Anti-Gay Foundation Behind The Utah World Congress Of Families

-The executive director of this year’s World Congress of Families (WCF), which meets this week in Salt Lake City, has said that despite organization’s efforts to oppose LGBT rights around the world, opposition to same-sex marriage “has never been an emphasis” of the gathering.
+The executive director of this year’s World Congress of Families (WCF), which meets this week in Salt Lake City(link is external), has said that despite organization’s efforts to oppose LGBT rights around the world, opposition to same-sex marriage “has never been an emphasis(link is external)” of the gathering.
 But opposition to marriage equality is a major priority of one foundation that appears to be a major financial backer of the Utah conference.

 While we won’t have further information on the funding of the event until this year’s tax forms are filed, the Sutherland Institute has at least until recently been supported largely by one Utah family’s charitable foundation.